naivecontextprotocol/.github/profile/README.md

 Please create a pull request.

 Tasks:
+- [ ] Define the input & output for resource endpoints
+- [ ] Define the input & output for the prompt endpoints
 - [ ] Add examples to the spec
+- [ ] Explain the advantages
+- [ ] Add a section for real-time communication
 - [ ] Make an example server (hosted)
 - [ ] Make an MCP server that uses NCP behind the scene to make adoption easier
 - [ ] Expand on the Authorization
 - [ ] Create a reference implenetation (if needed)
-- [ ] Define the input & output for resource endpoints
-- [ ] Define the input & output for the prompt endpoints

 <!--